skaeneman/SharePoint-2013-Build-Scripts/Secure_Store_Service/README.md

+**IMPORTANT:  RUN THIS SCRIPT AS THE FARM ADMIN NOT YOUR USER ACCOUNT**

 This PowerShell script reads from a corresponding XML file.

 Update only the XML file to reflect your specific SharePoint farm environment (e.g., server names, application pool, service accounts).